-- Projected expenses for RECs from Utility-scale Wind, Utility-Solar, and Brownfield Photovoltaic Projects from theconducted in Spring 2022 Subsequent Forward Procurement and the procurements proposed in Chapter 5; - Projected expenses for future blocks of the Adjustable Block Program and competitive procurements to be conducted in 2024 through 2030 to meet the 45 million new RECs target; (although the size of those future blocks and procurements will be determined in future Long-Term Plans); and - Set asides as described in Section 3.4.5.
+- Projected expenses for RECs from Utility-scale Wind, Utility-Solar, and Brownfield Photovoltaic Projects conducted in Spring 2022 Subsequent Forward Procurement and the procurements proposed in Chapter 5; - Projected expenses for future blocks of the Adjustable Block Program and competitive procurements to be conducted in 2024 through 2030 to meet the 45 million new RECs target (although the size of those future blocks and procurements will be determined in future Long-Term Plans); and - Set asides as described in Section 3.4.5.

 The projected expenses from the Adjustable Block Program assume that blocks fill every year and that projects are energized (and thus start receiving payments) by their respective energization deadlines.
-Projected ABP expenses are calculated using REC prices applicable to the December 14, 2021 reopening168 and the REC prices presented in Chapter 7 which are then assumed to decline 4% each subsequent year) for the 2022 Delivery Year.
-Due to the recent enactment of the Inflation Reduction Act, which increases the Investment Tax Credit from 22% to 30%, the Agency has made a 12% downward adjustment for the modeled 2023 Delivery Year REC prices to reflect that change, and then assumes a 4% decline in prices each subsequent year).169 As discussed in Section 7.3.2, block sizes for the Adjustable Block Program are based on a standard capacity factor for different program categories rather than category specific capacity factors to translate REC quantities into MW sizes.
+Projected ABP expenses are calculated using REC prices applicable to the December 14, 2021 reopening163 and the REC prices presented in Chapter 7 for the 2022 Delivery Year.
+Due to the recent enactment of the Inflation Reduction Act, which increases the Investment Tax Credit from 22% to 30%, the Agency has made a 12% downward adjustment for the modeled 2023 Delivery Year REC prices to reflect that change, and then assumes a 4% decline in prices each subsequent year).
+164 As discussed in Section 7.3.2, block sizes for the Adjustable Block Program are based on a standard capacity factor for different program categories rather than category specific capacity factors to translate REC quantities into MW sizes.
 For the purpose of the budget model presented here, REC quantities and their associated expenses use category-specific capacity factors.
-REC prices for the Adjustable Block Program may change through the approval of this 2022 Long Term Plan, and those changes would impact the overall expenses of the Adjustable Block Program listed in the tables below..

 Utility-scale projects are assumed to begin REC deliveries three years after the procurement date.
-For budget modeling, the assumed REC price for utility-scale projects is the average REC price from the Agency's last procurement for each resource type. (prior to the most recent Indexed REC procurement event).
+For budget modeling, the assumed REC price for utility-scale projects is the average REC price from the Agency's last procurement for each resource type (prior to the most recent Indexed REC procurement event).
 With the implementation of a new indexed REC price procurement approach, it is very likely that the REC prices resulting from these procurements may vary from those assumed prices used in budget modeling, and furthermore, those costs will change year to year based on changes in wholesale energy prices.
-As the Agency prefers not to suggest indicative prices for future procurements, these prices will serve as a proxy until more detailed pricing information is available after the completion of additional future procurement events.170
+As the Agency prefers not to suggest indicative prices for future procurements, these prices will serve as a proxy until more detailed pricing information is available after the completion of additional future procurement events.
+165

-168 See: https://illinoisabp.com/wp-content/uploads/2021/11/Illinois-ABP-12.14.21-Reopening-REC-Prices.pdf.
+163 See: https://illinoisabp.com/wp-content/uploads/2021/11/Illinois-ABP-12.14.21-Reopening-REC-Prices.pdf.

-169 This adjustment is a simplified assumption for this modeling purpose only.
+164 This adjustment is a simplified assumption for this modeling purpose only.
 The Inflation Reduction Act contains a number of provisions that can allow the Investment Tax Credit to be at a higher or lower level.
 Actual REC prices for the 2023 Delivery Year will be determined through a modeling update and stakeholder feedback process as discussed in Section 7.5.7.

-170 Consistent with the Commission's Order in Docket No. 22-0231, the IPA will be utilizing a forward price curve for estimating budget impacts resultant from Indexed REC procurements in future Long-Term Plans.
+165 Consistent with the Commission's Order in Docket No. 22-0231, the IPA will be utilizing a forward price curve for estimating budget impacts resultant from Indexed REC procurements in future Long-Term Plans.
 See Docket No. 22-0231, Final Order dated July 14, 2022 at 6.